All Products

 Value of metadata filtering

-1. Precise retrieval, less noise: Metadata can be used as a filter condition or sorting basis during retrieval.
-By filtering with metadata, you can exclude irrelevant documents and prevent the generation model from receiving unrelated content.
-For example, if a user asks to "find sci-fi novels written by Liu Cixin," the system can use the metadata conditions author=Liu Cixin and category=sci-fi to directly locate the most relevant documents.
+1. Precise retrieval, less noise: Metadata can serve as a filter during retrieval.
+Filtering with metadata lets you exclude irrelevant documents and prevents the generation model from receiving unrelated content.
+For example, when a user asks, "Find science fiction novels written by Liu Cixin," the system can use the metadata conditions author=Liu Cixin and category=science fiction to directly locate the most relevant documents.

 2. Improved user experience

-• Supports personalized recommendation: You can use metadata to provide personalized recommendations based on a user's historical preferences, such as a preference for "sci-fi" documents.
+• Personalized recommendations: Use metadata to provide personalized recommendations based on a user's historical preferences (such as a preference for "sci-fi" documents).

-• Enhances result interpretability: Including document metadata, such as author, source, and date, in the results helps users judge the credibility and relevance of the content.
+• Improved interpretability: Including a document's metadata (such as author, source, date) in the results helps users judge its credibility and relevance.

 How to use